Saul Bass: Psycho

+Other works

 In 1964, Saul and his wife and creative partner Elaine directed the short film The Searching Eye shown during the 1964 New York World's Fair, co-produced with Sy Wexler.

 The Basses also directed a short documentary film called Why Man Creates which won the Academy Award for Documentary Short Subject in 1968.

 An abbreviated version of that film was broadcast on the first episode of the television newsmagazine 60 Minutes.
 In 2002, this film was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

-Saul and Elaine directed several other short films, two of which were nominated for Academy Awards: Notes on the Popular Arts, in 1977, and The Solar Film, in 1979.
+Saul and Elaine directed several other short films, last of which was Quest in 1983.

+Two of them were nominated for Academy Awards: Notes on the Popular Arts, in 1977, and The Solar Film, in 1979.

 In 1974, Saul Bass made his only feature-length film as a director, the visually splendid though little-known science fiction film Phase IV, a "quiet, haunting, beautiful, ... and largely overlooked, science-fiction masterwork".